denten-books/plain-text/2-metaphor.md

 from literal to metaphoric, immersive computing brings us to the speculative possibility of seemingly unmediated coupling between human a machine---a possibility that I would like to acknowledge and finally reject outright in the conclusion of the chapter.
-Despite the appeal to candor, as I will argue, the dream of direct immediacy can only conceal the nature of mediation.
+Despite the appeal to candor, I argue that the dream of direct immediacy can only conceal the nature of mediation.

 ## Verisimilitude